MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/Get-MgGroup.md

 This operation returns by default only a subset of all the available properties, as noted in the Properties section.
 To get properties that aren't_ returned by default, specify them in a $select OData query option.
 The hasMembersWithLicenseErrors and isArchived properties are an exception and aren't returned in the $select query.
-This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaGroup](/powershell/module/Microsoft.Graph.Beta.Groups/Get-MgBetaGroup?view=graph-powershell-beta)

 ## SYNTAX